mellaurie/tone/pages/02.may-2020/01.overview/_important-reminders/alert.md

 ---

 ## Important Reminders
-* This course is scheduled to begin Monday April 6, 2020.
+* This course is scheduled to begin Tuesday, May 19, 2020.